wlmr/wlmr.github.io/_drafts/2020-01-01-concepts_of_programming_languages.md

 What happens when R is swapped for the subtype 1..10?
 The return value of get() would be limited to a number between 1 and 10.
 You could say that as we vary R towards a subtype ReadBox<R> is also varied towards a subtype.
 Hence R is __covariant__.

-What happens when W is swapped for the supertype 1..10?
+What happens when W is swapped for the subtype 1..10?
 The argument of put(v: W) now accepts only 1..10 and is more flexible.
 So as we vary W towards a subtype WriteBox<W> varies towards a supertype.
 W is __contravariant__.

 Basically: